-- 1. In the Tools toolbar, select the Text T tool, press Ctrl + Shift + T (Windows) or H + Shift + T (Mac OS X) or select Tools > Text. - 2.
+- 1. In the Tools toolbar, select the Text T tool, press Ctrl + Shift + T (Windows) or $\mathbb{H}$ + Shift + T (macOS) or select Tools > Text. - 2.
 In the Timeline or Thumbnails view, select the panel and layer that contains the drawing on which you want to add text. - 3.
 In the Stage view, click the location at which you want to add text.

-- 4. You can use the Text properties in the Tool Properties view to select the font, font size and format of the text you will type-see Adding Text on page 363. - 5.
+- 4. You can use the Text properties in the Tool Properties view to select the font, font size and format of the text you will type-see Adding Text on page 457. - 5.
 Type in the desired text.

-- 6. Click outside the text box to exit the typing mode. - If you want to create another text object, click outside the currently active text box.
-You can always return to edit the text by selecting the Text $\, \, \mathrm{T} \,$ tool and clicking in the text.
+6. Click outside the text box to exit the typing mode.

+If you want to create another text object, click outside the currently active text box and then click on the desired location in the Stage view for the new text.
+You can always return to edit any text by selecting the Text $\, \, \mathrm{T} \,$ tool and clicking in the text.